logigator/logigator-development-distribution/README.md

 ### Setting Up Backend
 Copy the contents of `logigator-backend/config.php.example` to `logigator-backend/config.php` and fill in the missing information.
 If you leave out the Google and Twitter Keys, Google and Twitter Login will not work.
-If the email accounts are not field in it won't be possible to register at all.
+If the email accounts are not filled in it won't be possible to register at all.

 ### Setting Up Database
 Run `logigator-backend/db_create.sql` in your database.
 It will create a user 'logigator' and a database 'logigator', you can change this to whatever you configured in `config.php`.